nicopietroni/parafashion/README.md

 Open the .pro file, all the path in the .pri should be already ok.

-## The output of quadwild consists of several files:
+## The output of parafashion consists of several files:
 - The output patch subdivided mesh (suffix patch.obj): Per face, per patch colored mesh.
 - The output patch index per face (suffix patch.txt)
 - The output per face per vert UV (suffix UV.txt)